Sharing is Caring

 Mussels are known to tolerate high temperatures (86 degrees Fahrenheit) for shorter periods of time.
 Scientists recorded temperatures as high as 122 degrees along the shore of the Salish Sea.

-The massive death of sea creatures has an impact on the environment.
+The 1 billion Sea Creatures Cooked To Death has an impact on the environment.
 Mussels are known to have a function of filtering water to make it clean.
 They are an important diet for ducks and starfish.

 “They grab plankton that’s floating around in the water and use it to grow, and then they feed other things on the shore so they sort of connect the open water habitat to the shoreline,” Harley explained to the Toronto Star.